Madeline Krajewski

 Rations: Low

-This week, I was sick with the ‘flu.
-I was unable to make progress, so I don’t have much of an update.
-I was, however, able to make some progress today.
-I fixed my buggy code and now have a working bit-changing prototype, though it currently only changes one color.
+This week, I was sick.
+However, I was able to fix my buggy code and now have a working bit-changing prototype, though it currently only changes one color.
 Here’s a screenshot of its output:

 Basically, what occurs here is that the four least-significant bits get replaced with the color’s most significant bits.
 See how on the changed line in the RGB in Binary table has the first four numbers repeating a second time?
 This shows it works!
 Additionally, we can see that the decimal representation of each color has changed in RGB as Integers.
 It’s a subtle change, but the numbers don’t lie even if our eyes cannot perceive the difference in the original and changed output of the colors.
 (This is great news, since we do not want to know when a secret image is encoded in the host image.
 This means that, should our image get intercepted by an enemy “spy,” they won’t know we hid something inside the image!)